 3.5.3 Competition Law Compliance

-This Policy sets out the competition law compliance requirements for all persons (including for example: members and their representatives, PRAMP Committee directors, officers and employees; and third parties) participating in any meeting or other activity of the PRAMP Committee.
+This Policy sets out the competition law compliance requirements for all persons (including for example: members and their representatives, PRAMP Committee Members, Directors, Officers, Workings Group members, contractors and third parties) participating in any meeting or other activity of the PRAMP Committee.

 If any question arises regarding compliance with the Competition Act or this Policy, contact legal counsel.